willysalazar/willysalazar/README.md

 ### I am a Software Engineer in Test, like a QA.
 - 🔭 I’m currently working at [Sicredi](https://www.sicredi.com.br/home/)

-- 🌱 I’d like to improve in JavaScript and learn Spring Framework
+- 🌱 I’d like to improve in JavaScript and now I'm learning Spring Framework

-- 👥 I love to be learning and helping co-workers in their careers.
+- 👥 I love to be learning and helping co-workers in their careers

 - 💬 Ask me about Automation Tests, Quality, and testing in general

+### Technologies and Frameworks I like to work with:
+- Java
+- RestAssured
+- Selenium
+- Selenide
+- Spring Framework

 ### Connect with me:
  [![image](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/willysalazar/)